 Let’s look at the target for Jim Jones for April 2019.
 The product revenue schedules that are due to land in April, automatically link to this target.

 Jim’s scheduled revenue target for April is $12,000.
 Remember, that’s his scheduled revenue target, not the gross sales value target.

 Jim has scheduled product revenue from won opportunities of $8,333.

 Jim also has potential scheduled product revenue of $1,666 from open opportunities.
 In other words, this revenue is not committed.
 It relates to the product revenue schedules on pipeline opportunities that we hope will close soon.

 We can also see the weighted value of these pipeline schedules: $833.
-This is the opportunity probability factored into the schedule amount.
+This amount is the opportunity probability factored into the scheduled amount.